How to Write a Literature Review

-The reviews comprise of theoretical discussions about a particular subject matter and conducting a critical analysis of all relevant information.
+The reviews comprise theoretical discussions about a particular subject matter and conduct a critical analysis of all relevant information.
 Narrative reviews are written in a qualitative approach.
 This type of narrative reviews has three components which include an introduction, body, and conclusion.

 • Systematic reviews.

 This type is mainly used in analyzing some studies and can be either qualitative or quantitative.
 The technique uses a well-planned method.
-Researchers are required to focus their attention on a single question and to come up with clear objectives for their study.
+Researchers must focus their attention on a single question and come up with clear objectives for their study.
 The main components of the systematic reviews are different from narrative ones.
 They have an introduction, methods, results, and discussion sections.